jina-ai/executors/CONTRIBUTING.md

 ### 🧰 Requirements and Dockerfile

 For all the python dependencies of your executor, use a `requirements.txt` file at the base of your repository.
 Do not put `jina` there - when the executor is used in a docker container or through Jina hub, `jina` will already be installed.
-Although you will need `jina` installed in your local development environment, of course.
+Although you will need `jina` installed in your local development environment, of course - see [test requirements](#test-time-dependencies) for that.

 Usually, this is all you need.
 In this case you do not need to create a Dockerfile - when uploading to the hub, one will be created automatically.